 With its iconic cathedral and castle, Durham City is the jewel in the crown of an extraordinary county.
 The quintessential old English university city offers relaxing riverside walks, galleries and museums and an array of shops and markets.
 The Castle and Cathedral, a UNESCO world heritage site, offers stunning views over the city.
 The Dales and Vale of Durham are diverse landscapes, dotted with market towns and picturesque villages.
 To the coast, and dominated by the beautiful 13th century Abbey, Whitby is a traditional maritime town with old cobbled streets, picturesque houses and sandy blue flag beaches.

-Preferred Partner Hotels – Inspected by Greatdays staff in October 2016
+Suggested hotels – Inspected by Greatdays staff in February 2019

 Holiday Inn Washington ***

 Situated adjacent to the A1 and a short drive from Washington & Durham in a residential area.
 There is an open plan lobby, lounge and bar and a restaurant.
 There are 135 recently refurbished and modern bedrooms, lift access and ample free onsite coach parking.

 This modern hotel is right in the heart of the city on the banks of the River Wear and within walking distance of the castle and cathedral.
 There is a large open plan lobby and lounge area, two bars and restaurant.
 The leisure centre has an indoor pool, sauna and gym.
 There are 207 modern and comfortable bedrooms.
 Lifts to all floors and ample onsite coach parking available.

 |4 day tour|